 The more I work with wood, the less I like sawdust.
 Besides the health risks, it’s just plain bothersome, especially when it’s airborne dust.
-That’s why my ideal workshop experience is dust-free – or as close as possible to it.
+That’s why my ideal workshop experience is as dust-free as possible.
 This is the motivation behind the workshop dust collection equipment I installed in my shop, and it’s been working well for me since 2009.
-If you’ve decided to get tough with dust (and you should), let me show you how I make my shop a cleaner, more enjoyable place to work.
+If you’ve decided to get tough with dust (and you should), let me show you how I make my woodworking shop a cleaner, more enjoyable place to work.

 Dust Collection System Feature#1: The Collector Itself